Odyseus/cinnamon_tools_docs/includes/01-usage.rst

 - ``-e <dir>`` or ``--extra-files=<dir>``: Path to a folder containing files that will be copied into an xlet folder at build time.

-    + Example usage: ``app.py build -x 0ArgosForCinnamon --extra-files=~/MyCinnamonToolsExtraFiles``
+    + Example usage: ``app.py build_xlets -x 0ArgosForCinnamon --extra-files=~/MyCinnamonToolsExtraFiles``
     + The folder passed to this option should have the same folder structure as the Cinnamon Tools repository.
     + Only two folders should exist inside this folder; one called **applets** and/or another called **extensions**.
 Any other content will be ignored.
-    + Using the example at the beginning of this list, to add extra files to the built **0ArgosForCinnamon** xlet, those extra files should reside at ``~/MyCinnamonToolsExtraFiles/applets/0ArgosForCinnamon``.
+    + Using the example at the beginning of this list, to add extra files to the built **ArgosForCinnamon** xlet, those extra files should reside at ``~/MyCinnamonToolsExtraFiles/applets/ArgosForCinnamon``.
     + Copied files that exist at the destination will be overwritten without confirmation.
     + Core xlet files cannot be copied/overwritten.
 More precisely, files ending with the following file extensions will be ignored: ``.js``, ``.py``, ``.xml``, ``.pot``, and ``.json``.